HKUST-KnowComp/LMPNN/README.md

 My conda environment could be found at `ENV1.yaml`

 ## Version

+1. Update 2023/07/20.
+We fix the non-freezed KG embedding issue before the commit id e83a95a.
+New version fixes the KG embedding and is now fully consistent as the paper.

 ** This repo is under construction for usability.
 The key results for the paper can already be reproduced. **

 Todo features: